Generative UI with React Components

 Render All Messages with Components

-If you are building a chat-like experience, you likely want to iterate over all messages
+If you are building a chat-like experience, you likely want to iterate over all messages and render the generated text and components.

 function Messages({ chat }: { chat: ReturnType<typeof useUiChat> }) {